mr-rooney/moitessier-device_tree/README.md

 Introduction
 ============

-The nav.HAT driver needs the proper device tree information for initialization.
+The Moitessier HAT driver needs the proper device tree information for initialization.
 There are several approaches to store this information:
   1. Add the information to the proper device tree file for your plattform in the linux source directory <KERNEL_SRC>/arch/<ARCHITECTURE>/boot/dts/<PLATFORM>.dts.